 Is Arizona safe for a solo female traveler?

 My experience of solo travel to Arizona was safe from start to the end.
 So all I can say from my personal experience is unless there is a drastic change in the country’s political situation, pandemic, or some natural disaster it is safe to travel to Arizona.
 Just remember to apply a general rule of thumb i.e. Don’t walk down that dark alleyway on your own, respect the culture, don’t argue about religion, dress modestly, trust your instincts, don’t be afraid but be cautious.

 The official currency in Arizona is the USD.
-There are several 24-hour ATMs and currency exchange in the airport arrivals hall and these days almost all establishments accept debit or credit cards.
-Just remember to consider bank fees from your bank and the ATM withdraw fee while you do your budget.
+There are several 24-hour ATMs and currency exchanges in the airport arrivals hall and these days almost all establishments accept debit or credit cards.
+Just remember to consider bank fees from your bank and the ATM withdrawal fee while you do your budget.